freaktechnik/irc-issues-bot/README.md

 Bot Usage
 ---------
+Start the bot using `node main.js server username ownername`.

 You can /invite the bot to channels.

 The owner and channel mods can adjust the channel settings.
 Check !help in a